 One of the best ways to help children is by being aware of the signs of possible abuse.
-While these signs often take the form of physical injuries, behavioural indicators and wider contextual factors are also important when diagnosing abuse.
-All children are liable to get scratches, bruises, bumps and cuts from time to time in the normal course of childhood activities.
+While these signs can take the form of physical injuries, all children are liable to get scratches, bruises, bumps and cuts from time to time in the normal course of childhood activities.
 Therefore it is sometimes difficult to tell the difference between injuries suffered as part of a quite normal childhood and those caused by physical abuse.
+Other wider contextual factors and behavioural indicators such as drug taking and or alcohol misuse, deliberately missing education, and consensual and non-consensual sharing of nudes and semi-nudes images and/or videos can be signs that children are at risk.
+Mental health concerns can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.

 Abuse is any form of maltreatment of a child and it may be perpetrated by an adult, or another child, known or unknown to the victim.
 The main areas of abuse are physical, emotional, neglect, online and sexual mistreatment.
-Other areas of risk include child sexual or criminal exploitation, peer on peer abuse, female genital mutilation, youth produced sexual imagery, honour based violence and involvement in serious violent crime.
+Other areas of risk include child sexual or criminal exploitation, peer on peer abuse including sexual harassment and sexual violence, female genital mutilation, youth produced sexual imagery, honour based violence and involvement in serious violent crime.
+Any child who witnesses, or experiences the effects of domestic abuse in their family is also regarded as a victim of abuse.
 Detailed information about signs of abuse can be found in ANNEX A to this policy.

 DfE advice: "What to do if you are worried a child is being abused - Advice for practitioners" provides more information on understanding and identifying abuse and neglect.
 Examples of potential signs of abuse and neglect are highlighted throughout the advice.
 The NSPCC website also provides useful additional information on types of abuse and what to look out for.
-Up-to-date guidance on specific safeguarding issues such as domestic violence, fabricated or induced illness, gangs and youth violence, serious violent crime and gender-based violence is available from professional organisations such as the NSPCC.
+Up-to-date guidance on specific safeguarding issues such as as sexual harassment and assault, domestic violence, fabricated or induced illness, gangs and youth violence, serious violent crime and gender-based violence is available from professional organisations such as the NSPCC.
 Web addresses are given at the end of this policy.